Oasis (drink)

-Oasis is a non-carbonated bottled soft drink described as a "fruit juice drink - with sugar and sweeteners".
+Oasis is a non-carbonated bottled soft drink described as a "fruit juice drink – with sugar and sweeteners".
 It originated in France by Volvic in 1966.
 Oasis is owned and manufactured by Suntory, except in Britain and Ireland where it is the property of The Coca-Cola Company.

-The drink came under control of Perrier in 1984.
+The drink came under the control of Perrier in 1984.
 In 1990, the Oasis brand and product came under the ownership of Cadbury Schweppes, making it a sister brand of Schweppes and in later years Orangina as well.
 In 1999, the British arm of the drinks business was sold to Coca-Cola and has run separately to this day.
-In 2005, Cadbury Schweppes sold the rest of the European business to a consortium, and then was sold to Suntory in 2009.
+In 2005, Cadbury Schweppes sold the rest of the European business to a consortium, and it was then sold to Suntory in 2009.

 Flavours

-Coca-Cola currently sell a number of different Oasis flavours with availability different between the British and Irish markets:
+Coca-Cola currently sell a number of different Oasis flavours, with availability differing between the British and Irish markets: